fernnbr/fernnbr/README.md

 ###### also a social entrepreneur, jr software engineer and from maker culture

 #### 🌍 Operating mostly from </br>
-São Paulo & Florianópolis, Brazil
+São Paulo and Florianópolis, Brazil

 #### 🎓 Academic Journey </br>
 Now: Mechatronics Eng & IR (in progress) </br>